 “Your Website Matters Less”

 Wrong.
 Your website matters even more.
-You need a website, and a well-optimized one, to show up in featured snippets, local pack, and other Google Search results.
+You need a website, and a well-optimized one, to show up in featured snippets, local Google search.
 That’s because Google pulls data from your site when presenting results on SERPs.
 You need to actively take steps to make your website the best content hub it can be, and that means optimizing your site for search.

 In addition, traditional SEO tactics like links to your website, as well as the on-page optimization of the website itself, is an important factor in the Google Local Pack ranking algorithm.
 So it isn’t just about ranking organically, or increasing the real estate you can obtain with featured snippets.
 In fact, optimizing websites could boost you into the 3-pack if you are ranking too low.